 Semolina (Durum) Bread

-I used the ingredients from the formula in the book, but changed the process around a bit to suit my schedule.
+I changed the process around a bit to suit my schedule.
 After the bulk fermentation, it was late so instead of letting the dough rise in the baskets on the counter for an hour or so, I covered the baskets with plastic wrap and a towel and retarded them overnight.
 I took them out the next day; let them warm up to room temperature, then I baked them using the steam method.

 Here is the process I used to make this bread: